GothenburgBitFactory/bugwarrior/bugwarrior/docs/contributing/new-service.rst

               yield self.get_issue_for_record(issue)

 Here we see two required class attributes (pointing to the classes we previously defined) and two required methods.

-The ``get_owner`` method takes an individual issue and returns the "assigned" user, so that bugwarrior can filter issues on this basis.
-In this case git-bug has not yet implemented this feature, but it generally will just involve returning a value from the ``issue`` dictionary.

 The ``issues`` method is a generator which yields individual issue dictionaries.